FD-SustainableFinance/02-TAXONOMY-TOOLS/README.md

 1. individual taxonomy files
 2. mappings between different taxonomy files
 3. visualise the taxonomies and mappings
-4. inspect the actributes and mappings of taxonomies
+4. inspect the attributes and mappings of taxonomies
 5. export the taxonomy file code in various formats

 ### Projects